dhrutigandhi05/dhrutigandhi05/README.md

 # Hi there, I'm Dhruti Gandhi 👋

 ## 💫 About Me:
-I'm a second-year Computer Science student at Carleton University, excited to learn about artificial intelligence, machine learning and building new and unique projects.
+I'm a third-year Computer Science student at Carleton University, excited to learn about artificial intelligence, machine learning and building new and unique projects.

 ## Professional Experience
 - Prev at CIBC as a Software Developer Intern